Goosehead Insurance Inc (GSHD) and Watford Holdings Ltd. (NASDAQ:WTRE) Contrasting side by side | New Business Observer

 Summary

-Goosehead Insurance Inc beats Watford Holdings Ltd. on 3 of the 5 factors.
+Goosehead Insurance Inc beats on 3 of the 5 factors Watford Holdings Ltd.

 Goosehead Insurance, Inc. focuses on operating as a holding company for Goosehead Financial, LLC that provides personal lines insurance agency services in the United States.
 The company operates through two segments, Corporate Channel and Franchise Channel.
 It offers various insurance products, including homeowner's insurance; auto insurance; other personal lines products, such as flood, wind, and earthquake insurance; excess liability or umbrella insurance; specialty lines insurance comprising motorcycle, recreational vehicle, and other insurance; commercial lines insurance consisting of general liability, property, and auto insurance for small businesses; and life insurance.
 The company was founded in 2003 and is headquartered in Westlake, Texas.